apache/openwhisk-workshop/exercises/creating_nodejs_actions/problem.md

 }
 ```

-- Create an Action (hello-world-delay-nodejs) that returns the same message
+- Create an Action (hello-world-nodejs-delay) that returns the same message
   after an artificial delay of one second.
 - Create an Action (london-location-nodejs) that uses the Google Geocoding API
   to return that latitude and longitude for London in the following format...